Rinkal256/ElDrive/README.md

 **Eldrive** is an innovative and socially driven team of six members working on an impactful project titled **"Autonomous Shuttle for the Elderly in Rural Bavaria."** Our mission is to support elderly individuals living in the Bavarian countryside who face difficulties in maintaining their mobility and social connections.

-We aim to develop an **autonomous, on-demand, door-to-door shuttle service** that empowers elderly people to visit friends, attend appointments, and stay engaged with their community all while preserving their independence and dignity.
+We aim to develop an **autonomous, on-demand, door-to-door shuttle service** that empowers elderly people to visit friends and stay engaged with their community all while preserving their independence and dignity.
 By combining advanced sensing, planning, and control technologies, Eldrive envisions a future where rural mobility challenges are addressed with cutting-edge autonomous solutions.

 ---